qlibs/mph/README.md

     ```python
     ```

-      The following is a pseudo code of the `try$lookup` algorithm for perfect hash table.
+      The following is a pseudo code of the `try_lookup` algorithm for perfect hash table.

     ```python
     def lookup[kv: array](key : any):